An essential part of the detox process is feeding your body to replace lost nutrients. Here’s how a healthy diet supports detox from drugs or alcohol.

 Bright fruits & veggies

 Your body needs complex carbohydrates, from rice to beans to bread to potatoes.
-These contain fiber to help with digestion, and will boost your energy.
-When buying bread, stick to whole grain; white bread won’t provide nearly the same benefits.
+These contain fiber to help with digestion and boost your energy.
+When buying bread, stick to whole grain.
+White bread won’t provide nearly the same benefits.

-Your doctor may prescribe specific dietary supplements during the detox and recovery processes to rapidly replace some of the lost nutrients.
+Your doctor may prescribe or recommend specific dietary supplements during the detox and recovery processes to rapidly replace some of the lost nutrients.
 Be sure to stick with the exact recommended amounts, and if you’re attempting detox on your own, be careful.
 It is possible to take too much of a nutrient and cause further problems in your body.
-For example, alcoholism causes a deficiency in vitamin A, but replacing too much vitamin A in your system can actually cause fibrosis (scar tissue buildup) in the liver.
+For example, alcoholism causes a deficiency in vitamin A, but replacing too much vitamin A in your system can actually cause fibrosis (scar tissue buildup) in the liver (Related: How to cleanse your liver from alcohol).
 Similarly, omega-3 has a host of beneficial properties, but too much can lead to blood thinning.

 Eating the right food is just the first step.
 When detoxing, it’s also important to:

 You’re probably not going to be lifting weights or jogging, but do your best to get some fresh air every day.
-A simple walk will help you clear your head, and the endorphins may help with your withdrawal symptoms.
+A simple walk will help you clear your head, and the endorphins may help with your drug and alcohol withdrawal symptoms.

 Don’t force food